Is Fortnite down? And if so then how long is the Fortnite downtime?

 Is Fortnite down?

-At the time of writing the game services, login, matchmaking, and more are expected to be under maintenance soon, so the Fortnite servers will be going down.
-This is scheduled downtime to roll out the update to Chapter 2: Remix following the latest Fortnite live event Remix: The Prelude, so this will be a longer disruption than usual and could last more than a few hours, although once that is all finished you'll be able to log on again and play as normal.
+At the time of writing on November 30 the game services, login, matchmaking, and more are due to go under maintenance soon, so the Fortnite servers will be down.
+This is scheduled downtime to roll out the v33.00 update for the launch of Chapter 6 plus imminent return of Fortnite OG, and as this is a planned outage for a new season there will be a longer disruption and bigger update to download than usual, but once it's all done you should be able to log on again and play as normal at some point on December 1.

 When there are issues, the main place to check for information is the @FortniteStatus Twitter feed, which details any current issues with gameplay or connectivity.
 It also confirms when scheduled downtime for maintenance is due to happen in advance, as well as when the Fortnite servers will be back up.
 Scheduled downtime normally takes place at 1am PST / 4am EST / 9am GMT and lasts for 2-3 hours on average, with timing aimed to minimise disruption.